 During enrollment season, a lot of employees wonder, “Can I have an FSA and HSA at the same time?”
 After all, both accounts are popular and people want to maximize their tax savings and lower their healthcare costs.
 Let’s take a look at both accounts and see if you can have an FSA and an HSA at the same time.

 With both accounts, you set aside money each pay period before taxes are taken out and you can pay the same types of eligible expenses (with a few differences).

 There are different eligibility requirements for each account, though.
 With a Flexible Spending Account (FSA), there is no health plan enrollment requirement to sign up.
 To open a Health Savings Account (HSA), you must be enrolled in a high deductible health plan (HDHP).
 You can have an FSA and a HDHP, in case you’re wondering.

 If you have an FSA and you leave your employer, the account stays behind.
 If you own an HSA, the account is yours for life.

-Generally speaking, you cannot have a health Flexible Spending Account (FSA) and HSA at the same time.
+Generally speaking, you cannot have a health FSA and HSA at the same time.
 However, there are a couple of exceptions: limited purpose FSAs and dependent care FSAs.

 Contact your benefits administrator or consult IRS publication 502 for a full list of eligible medical and dental expenses.

-If you have an HSA and LPFSA, you cannot make a claim through both accounts for the same expense (also known as double-dipping).
+No. You cannot make a claim through both accounts for the same expense (also known as double-dipping).
 If you receive reimbursement from your HSA, you cannot file a claim for reimbursement through your LPFSA (and vice versa).

 Any eligible employee can have a DCAP account, regardless of whether they have an HSA or healthcare FSA, as long as their employer sponsors the account.
 The maximum annual contribution limit for a DCAP is $5,000.